taskiq-python/taskiq/docs/guide/routing-and-flows.md

 - `ScheduledTask` does not store routes, broker names, flow objects or broker-specific flow options in this iteration.
+- An explicit kicker task id is stored consistently for cron, interval and time schedules; when absent, the scheduler generates an invocation id at dispatch time.
 - Scheduled dispatch resolves the route late in the scheduler process through the scheduler broker's router.
 - Scheduler startup starts all brokers already attached to that router and